 Early-stage startups are welcome to apply.
 Preference will be given to those having obtained less than $5M in private investments.

 As the fellowship represents a full-time position, the fellow will be expected to be located predominantly in Binghamton for the duration of the program.
 If the project will involve other team members not covered by the fellowship stipend, they do not have to relocate to Binghamton, but can still participate in virtual programming.

-Applicants will be selected in mid-spring 2021 and quickly begin the onboarding process.
-We expect fellows to begin their two-year appointments no later than early summer 2021.
+Applicants will be selected at the end of 2021.
+We expect fellows to begin their two-year appointments in February 2022.

 Fellows are expected to be committed to the proposed project full time.

 The background IP of the company when coming into the program will remain solely with the company.
 However, with the Fellow being an employee of Binghamton University, IP developed as an employee or at Binghamton will follow SUNY IP Policy, and we propose to use a pre-negotiated simple agreement for future equity (SAFE) as up-front payment for a license to IP developed under the project.

 Contact Olga Petrova at email@example.com